ryanthtra/prototypes/css_selectors/README.md

 > - You are **NOT** required to do both the easy and hard Feature sets
 > - Choose one or the other
-> - If you choose to do both only the **Hard** version will be reviewed
+> - If you choose to do both, only the **Hard** version will be reviewed
-    - Unless time permits to review both
+    - Review of the easy version will require students spending accumulated **additional** instructor time, if any
 > - Choose the one you feel the most comfortable tackling
 > - Looks can be deceiving, although the harder one might not look much tougher ...
 It is!